dave-d-code/Basic_algorithm_scripts/README.md

 These are my own Js files in repsonse to the code challenges.
 If you are from FCC, you should really be doing your own work! :-)

+No really, please dont cheat.
+This repo is here for my own benefit.